Press Contact: Adriane Zacmanidis 313-664-1481

-“United by Design” Announced as 2022 City of Design Challenge Theme
+“Community Resiliency” Announced as 2023 City of Design Challenge Theme

 City of Design Challenge aims to support community ideas for building community connection and resiliency during times of disruption

-“City of Design Challenges are designed to put the needs of existing residents at the center of the design and development of innovative strategies for their neighborhoods' future,” said Bonnie Fahoome, co-executive director of Design Core.
-“This year’s challenge will uplift inclusive and equitable solutions that can help a neighborhood rebound from an unexpected shock - whether environmental, health, social, or economic.”
+“City of Design Challenges support projects that put the needs of existing residents at the center of innovative strategies for their neighborhoods' future,” said Bonnie Fahoome, Co-Executive director of Design Core.
+“This year’s challenge will uplift and propel inclusive and equitable solutions that can help a neighborhood rebound from an unexpected shock - whether environmental, health, social, or economic.”

 Design Core has partnered with Community Development Advocates of Detroit (CDAD) and CultureSource to develop the Challenge theme and engage community members.

-With input from dozens of Detroit residents and groups, Design Core has been working since April to refine the topic and ensure it addresses the highest priorities of our community.
-A final community engagement session, Building Community Connections, led by Terri Burch, Principal Design Strategist and Consultant at Bloom Design, took place at Historic Engine 11 in Detroit on Wednesday July 27.
+With input from dozens of Detroit residents and groups, Design Core has been working since April 2022 to refine the topic and ensure it addresses the highest priorities of our community.
+A final community engagement session, Building Community Connections, led by Terri Burch, Principal Design Strategist and Consultant at Bloom Design, took place at Historic Engine 11 in Detroit on Wednesday July 2022.
 Over 20 community leaders representing neighborhoods all over the city participated.
-Their input will be used to refine the challenge statement, which will be shared during the open call period in October.

-The Challenge program offers 6 interdisciplinary teams access to training, resources and a share of over $75,000 to develop their ideas into projects that can be prototyped and tested in the community.
+The Challenge program offers up to 6 interdisciplinary teams access to training, resources and a share of over $75,000 to develop their ideas into projects that can be prototyped and tested in the community.
 Teams are selected through a competitive process by a group of community jurors.
-An open call, launching in October 2022, will invite proposals from all areas of the city.
-The program will run from December 2022 through September 2023.
-The public is invited to participate in many of the trainings and talks on inclusive, user-centered design, community engagement, and leading local change.
-The teams will showcase their projects during the 2023 Detroit Month of Design.
+An open call, launching in January 2023, will invite proposals from all areas of the city.
+The program will run from May 2023 through September 2024.
+The public is invited to participate in many of the trainings and talks on inclusive, human-centered design, community engagement, and leading local change.
+The teams will showcase their projects during the 2024 Detroit Month of Design.
 The lessons learned through these projects will be documented and shared.

-For more information or to be notified of future Detroit City of Design 2022 Challenge announcements, sign up here.
-To learn about ways to support the program, please email info@https://designcore.org//.
+For more information read the 2023 Challenge Brief.
+To be notified of future 2023 Challenge announcements, sign up here.
+Questions, please email email@example.com.